 You earn Plenti rewards when you make purchases at any of these Plenti partners and you can redeem your Plenti points towards purchases at AT&T company-owned stores, Macy's and more!
 Terms and limitations apply.

-If you use The Plenti® Credit Card from Amex, you earn 1 Plenti® point for per $1 you spend on eligible purchases with your Credit Card.
+If you use The Plenti® Credit Card from Amex, you earn 1 point per $1 you spend on eligible purchases.
+You earn 3 Plenti points at U.S. supermarkets (on up to $6,000 per year in purchases and 1 point after that) and 2 points at U.S. restaurants.
+Terms apply.
 That way you can earn Plenti® points just by using this card for regular purchases.
 Terms and limitations apply.
-You get 5,000 Plenti® points after you spend $250 on purchases using your The Plenti® Credit Card from Amex within your first 3 months of Card Membership.
-Terms and restrictions apply.
+Earn 5,000 Plenti® points after you spend $250 on purchases using your The Plenti® Credit Card from Amex within your first 3 months of Card Membership.
+Terms and Conditions apply.

 If you want to earn rewards that you can redeem towards education, then you will probably find this rewards program interesting.
 The program works through a huge network of partner merchants.